3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Introduction

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 Section \ref{sec:rela} provides a brief review of the relevant literature.
 Subsequently, the proposed network and dataset is detailed in Section \ref{sec:meth}.
-Experimental results and discussion are provided in Section \ref{sec:expe}.
-Finally, the conclusion is drawn in Section \ref{sec:conc}.
+Experimental results and discussion are demonstrated in Section \ref{sec:expe}.
+Finally, a conclusion is drawn in Section \ref{sec:conc}.